PacktPublishing/Modern-Android-13-Development-Cookbook/README.md

 **Over 70 recipes to solve Android development issues and create better apps with Kotlin and Jetpack Compose**

 ## What is this book about?
+Android is a powerful operating system widely used in various devices, phones, TVs, wearables, automobiles, and more.
+This Android cookbook will teach you how to leverage the latest Android development technologies for creating incredible applications while making effective use of popular Jetpack libraries.
+You’ll also learn which critical principles to consider when developing Android apps.

 This book covers the following exciting features:
 * Use Kotlin programming to build your Android applications